 Our staff is made up entirely of undergraduate students that want to do more than discuss Shakespeare’s first folio and take notes during presentations based on text books made before the moon landing.

 Positions are filled on a rolling basis, depending on staff vacancies and the needs of the publication.
-We encourage you to apply at any time, and would love to have you join us!
+We encourage you to apply before September 14 if you would like to be considered for the 2017-2018 Academic Year, and would love to have you join us!

 You can find out more about each position at: http://www.uwilluminationjournal.com/get-involved/